BananaJs/Banana/README.md

 Quick installation and usage tour for the standalone application.
 ------------

 1. Download Banana from http://www.bananajs.com or use git and unpack it somewhere locally or on a webserver.
+2. from the root folder run make "build/compiler.jar" to install the required google closure compiler.
+It simply downloads compiler.jar and stores into the build directory.
-2. Go to the application/pages folder in the root and open up Home.js
+3. Go to the application/pages folder in the root and open up Home.js
-3. Enter in the createComponents function "this.addControl("helloworld");" and save your file.
+4. Enter in the createComponents function "this.addControl("helloworld");" and save your file.
-4. Open up index_debug.html in your browser.
+5. Open up index_debug.html in your browser.
 Voila your first hello world.
-5. Open index.html. you will get an empty page.
+6. Open index.html. you will get an empty page.
 Index.html is an example of a production environment and not using the file inclusion stuff.
 Instead it just used a minified version of your application and Banana Framework.
    Run "make release" from your console to create a minified file.
 Now refresh index_debug.html to see the result.
-6. Create a new file in application/pages lets say "MyPage.js"
+7. Create a new file in application/pages lets say "MyPage.js"
-7. Open up Home.js and copy all the contents to MyPage.js.
+8. Open up Home.js and copy all the contents to MyPage.js.
 Change the classname to MyPage.
 Also change "goog.provide('Application.Pages.Home');" to "goog.provide('Application.Pages.MyPage')";
-8. Open Application.js in the root and add "goog.require('Application.Pages.MyPage')"
+9. Open Application.js in the root and add "goog.require('Application.Pages.MyPage')"
-9. Go to your console and run "make" to create a deps.js file (required to ensure correct inclusion of js files) 10.Also run "make release" to get the production enviroment working.
+10. Go to your console and run "make" to create a deps.js file (required to ensure correct inclusion of js files) 11.Also run "make release" to get the production enviroment working.
-11.Now open either index.html or index_html and change the parameter in the section tag to "MyPage".
+12.Now open either index.html or index_html and change the parameter in the section tag to "MyPage".
 There you go!

 A good reference and starting point for the standalone application is the helloworld_standalone_application in the demos folder.